vbeakovic/pcrepair/README.md

 * In the video course the project uses pug as template engine.
 The code in the repo uses handlebars instead.

 * The files were coded manually and not by using express-generator.
 Mainly as an exercise.

+* Bootsrap 4 is used for no particular reason

+* Cards are used instead of wells.